ShopBonsai/docs/docs/api/orders/checkout-error-responses.md

 ---
 # Error Responses

-All error responses have HTTP status code `200`.
+All responses have HTTP status code `200`.
 The response body contains `errors` and `data` fields.
-The `errors` field contains an array of errors, and the `data` field contains `0`'s as totals and the data that was sent in the request:
+The `errors` field contains an array of errors, and the `data` field contains `0`'s for line items causing errors.
+All line items in the request are included in the response with summary calculations for items that do not have errors.

 <details>
   <summary>Error response example</summary>